sebastianbarfort/intro-r-phd/syllabus.md

 The aim of this course is to introduce and prepare participants to do quantitative academic work within the social sciences.
 As increasing emphasis in academics is being placed on the skills needed to effectively gather, handle, model, and analyze data as well as present results to a range of audiences, this course will provide participants with important tools for doing independent research.
 Furthermore, the skills taught in this course are also in high demand outside academia.
 Participants will be introduced to a modern workflow for doing effective quantitative research using the `R` programming language. `R` is a free (based on open source principles) statistical software package, which is supported by a very large international research community.
 The program can be used to do all types of statistical analyses. \newline

 \noindent \textbf{Content:}
-A tentative outline of the course, subject to change, is below:
+A tentative outline of the course is below:

 - *Day 1:* Introduction to `R`, basics (reading/writing data, data cleaning, merging, types of data), functions, getting help when things don’t work, data visualization.
 - *Day 2:* Linear and binary choice models, panel data, interactions, standard errors, methods for causal inference, data visualization.